XnoahR/3DGodot/README.md

 # 3DGodot

-Create a 3D game using Godot 4
+Training and Create a 3D game using Godot 4.2